sheryever/simple-access-orm/Docs/Roadmap.md

 ## Roadmap
 - Separate SimpleCommand and Repositoy (Testing)
 - vitual properties must behave like NotASpParameter marked perperty in Entities drived from StoredProcedureParameters (Testing)
-- Remove StoredProcedureParameters inheritance from Enity Class to make entity more lighter
+- Remove StoredProcedureParameters inheritance from Enity Class to make entity more lighter (Testing)
 - Add StoredProcedure names with repository method mappings in repository settings
 - Add Sql Generation for Non StoredProcedures command types (Insert,Update,Delete,GetAll and Get)
 - Documentation in reStructuredText on [readthedocs](https://readthedocs.org/)